imagej/imagej.github.io/pages/Segmentation.md

 ## Creating Masks

-![Over-saturated mask is eroded around the center tree ring](Eroded_tree.png
+![Over-saturated mask is eroded around the center tree ring](/images/pages/Eroded_tree.png
-"Over-saturated mask is eroded around the center tree ring")
+"Over-saturated mask is eroded around the center tree ring")"

   - Select {% include bc content='Edit | Selection | Create Mask'%}
   - Based on the image and set threshold, some portions of the image may